BIOCHEMISTRY (II) OF GENE EXPRESSION, HUMAN ORGANS AND FUNCTIONS

 • The higher structures of double-stranded DNA

-• The structure, species and biological role of RNA
+• The structure, types and biological role of RNA

 • The genetic code